-Definitely, as we have to consider that 600,000 are the ones taken to find the 50.000 carcinomas.
+Definitely, as we have to consider that 600,000 are the ones taken to find the 50,000 carcinomas.

-What is your interim result after having used the new Artis zee system for about 2 months?
+What is your interim result after having used the new Artis zee system for about two months?

 First of all, I need to say that it was a big adjustment for all co-workers.
-The technological leap from the old Uroskop systems to the new 3D system is huge.
-Probably, as huge as from a VW Golf from 1970 to a Mercedes sports car with complete equipment from 2013.
-If you imagine, someone from 1970 to drive a car like that, he would be rather overstrained.
-He could drive it without a question but would probably drive a little too fast because he has difficulties in evaluating the speed.
+The technological leap from the old Uroskop systems to the new 3D imaging system is huge.
+Probably as huge as adjusting from a 1970 VW Golf to a fully equipped 2013 Mercedes sports car.

-What I am saying is that we approach the new technology very diligently and carefully because we want especially the radiation dose to be monitored closely.
+If you imagine someone from 1970 driving a car like that, he would be rather overstrained.
+He could drive it without question, but would probably drive a little too fast because he would have trouble evaluating the speed.
+What I am saying is that we approach the new technology very diligently and carefully because we especially want the radiation dose to be monitored closely.
 All in all, we are very happy with the new system.

-We will find a way together with Siemens to evaluate the system regarding to urology needs, and in foreseeable future we will come to a good solution.
+We will find a way together with Siemens to evaluate the system regarding urology needs, and in the foreseeable future we will reach a good solution.

 Conclusively, I would definitely decide that way again.
-Everyone who also considers a system like that is responsible to exactly evaluate the use of it.
-I would recommend coming to Mannheim to have a close look at the system and to discuss the use of the system critically.
-Technical advances often lead to uncritical use and especially with radiation dose this should not happen.
-I am looking forward to seeing the sciina.schwabenland@siemens.com entific results and then re-evaluate.
+Anyone considering a system like that is responsible for precisely evaluating its use.
+I would recommend coming to Mannheim to take a close look at the system and to discuss the use of the system critically.
+Technical advances often lead to uncritical use and this should not be the case, especially with radiation dose.

+I am looking forward to seeing the scientific results and then re-evaluating.